Comptroller and Auditor General of India (CAG)

-Sir Edward Drummond in 1860 took charge as first Auditor General and the term ‘Comptroller and Auditor General of India‘ was first time used in 1884.
+Sir Edward Drummond, in 1860 took charge as the first Auditor General, and the term ‘Comptroller and Auditor General of India’ was used for the first time in 1884.

-Part V, Chapter V of Constitution of India talks about Comptroller and Auditor-General of India. (all links automatically open in new tabs)
+Part V, Chapter V of the Constitution of India, talks about the Comptroller and Auditor General of India.

-Article 148 speaks of the CAG, his appointment, oath of his service.
+Article 148 speaks of the CAG, his appointment, the oath of his service.

 Article 149 broadly speaks of the duties and powers of the CAG.

-Article 150 – The accounts of the Union and of states shall be kept in sUch form as the president may prescribe on the advise of the CAG.
+Article 150: The accounts of the Union and States shall be kept in such form as the President may prescribe on the advice of the CAG.

-Article 151 – The reports of the CAG relating to Union shall be submitted to the president.
-The reports of the CAG relating to state shall be submitted to the Governor.
+Article 151: The reports of the CAG relating to the Union shall be submitted to the President.
+The reports of the CAG relating to the State shall be submitted to the Governor.

 3. He advises the President with regard to the prescription of the form as to how the records of Centre and State shall be kept.